mcruz206/LearnAI-Bootcamp/lab02.1_logging_chat_conversations/docs/SQL Logger.md

     }
 ````

+### SQL Injection

-In the LogAsync method, parameters allow for defence against SQL injection.
+SQL Injection refers to an injection attack wherein an attacker can execute malicious SQL statements that control an application’s database server.
+SQL Injection can provide an attacker with unauthorized access to sensitive data.
+In the LogAsync method, parameters allow for defense against SQL injection.
 The prime benefit of parameterized queries is to prevent SQL injection.

 ## 4. SQL Query Results